-A total of four cases were analyzed for the combined gas sales and gas for generation portfolio.
-The focus of these analyses is to estimate the cost of implementing a goal of diversifying PSE's gas supply to be balanced between the WCSB and Rockies supply basins.
-The four cases are:
+Three sensitivity cases were analyzed for the combined gas sales and gas for power portfolio.
+The focus of these analyses is to determine the lowest cost mix of resources to meet the combined needs of the gas sales and gas for power loads.
+The three cases are: